Nripa Kama II

 Nripa Kama II (r.
 1026–1047 CE) was an early king of the Hoysala Empire from the Malnad region of Karnataka and was possibly a vassal of the Western Ganga Dynasty and fought many wars against the Cholas.
-Thought unable to rout the Cholas from southern regions of present-day Karnataka, he successfully ruled some regions in the Malnad area.
+Though unable to rout the Cholas from southern regions of present-day Karnataka, he successfully ruled some regions in the Malnad area.